sdrobert/pydrobert-param/docs/source/serialization.rst

 New method
 ----------

-Because (de)serialization is straightforward in most cases, :mod:`param`s built-in serialization protocol matches the classic serialization protocol above in most values for JSON:
+Because (de)serialization is straightforward in most cases, the :mod:`param` built-in serialization protocol matches the classic serialization protocol above in most values for JSON: